FATIh223-2023/automatic-funicular/README.md

   and run the main.sh with the command:
   [./main.sh]

   sorry if my English is quite bad because I am not very goos at English,so...
-SALAM DARI BINJAI
+SALAM DARI SAMARINDA